njam/citygml-to-3dtiles/README.md

 await converter.convertFiles('./input.xml', './output/');
 ```

-Store the convex surface area of each building (calculated from the geometry) in the property "surfaceArea":
+Example: Store the convex surface area of each building (calculated from the geometry) in the property "surfaceArea":
 ```js
 import Converter from "citygml-to-3dtiles";